 "That's one thing we are going to come out and play every night," Scott said about UNC's defense.
 "No matter how off we are, we are going to play D, we are going to give it 100 percent of the time.

-Stanford shot 33.9 percent from the field and just 5-22
+Stanford shot 33.9 percent from the field and just 5-22 from 3-point range

 "That's how championships are won – defense," the sophomore from Baltimore continued.
 "And we exhibited that tonight.
 Just played great defense and made them uncomfortable in many ways.
 We hang our hat on that every night."